open-feature/flagd/docs/concepts/syncs.md

 # Syncs

-Syncs are a core part of flagd; they are the abstraction that enables different sources for feature flag definitions. flagd can connect to one or more sync sources to
+Syncs are a core part of flagd; they are the abstraction that enables different sources for feature flag definitions. flagd can connect to one or more sync sources.

 ## Available syncs